vinirib/vinirib/README.md

 - [x] Problem-solver: Believes that software development is about solving problems and improving lives through technology.
 - [x] A good listener, and a good friend.

 ### Other details about me<br/>

 .👩‍🎓 Bachelor's Degree in System Analysis.
 <br/>.:man_technologist: Back End Java Developer / System Architect and Tech Lead.
 <br/>.🌍 Languages: Portuguese, English (B1)
 <br/>.💙 Java evangelist.
 <br/>.🌱 Always Learning about technology.
 <br/>.:beer: I love a good beer.
-<br/>.:video_game: I love play video games.
+<br/>.:video_game: I love playing video games.
-<br/>.:guitar: Guitar player as I can (a hobbie)
+<br/>.:guitar: Guitar player as I can (a hobby)
-<br/>.💬 Free for talk: Language (Portugues, English), Technology, Philosophy and world changes.
+<br/>.💬 Free for a talk: Language (Portugues, English), Technology, Philosophy, and world changes.

 #### Working on at this time